dgc-network/Learning-Digitalcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Digitalcoin_Transaction.md

 > :book: ***What does trustless mean?*** Trustless means that no participant has to trust any other participant.
 They instead expect the software protocols to ensure that everything is enacted fairly in an expected manner.
 Digitalcoin is a trustless protocol because you don't need anyone else to act in good faith; the system manages it.
 Similarly, PSBTs allow for the trustless creation of transactions that pool or split funds.

-The following example shows two users who each have 0.010 BTC that they want to pool to the multisig address `tb1qyfxt2qa877p40xdecghwps78my7sjq6kuv88qq2u86al5526xp6qfqjud0`, created above.
+The following example shows two users who each have 0.010 DGC that they want to pool to the multisig address `tb1qyfxt2qa877p40xdecghwps78my7sjq6kuv88qq2u86al5526xp6qfqjud0`, created above.
 ```
 machine1$ digitalcoin-cli listunspent
 [